- Randall Bartlett, Deputy Chief Economist • LJ Valencia, Economist • Kari Norman, Senior Economist

 Highlights

 - British Columbia’s (BC’s) Budget 2026 came with a mix of good and bad news.
-Starting with the deficit, the near-term numbers improved considerably relative those in the Pacific Province’s Budget 2025 and more recent fall forecasts (graph 1).
-Indeed, the deficit is on track to hit $9.6B this year, meaningfully below recent estimates.
-However, the annual fiscal shortfall looks likely to be larger than previously projected over the medium term, starting with at $13.3B deficit in the 2026–27 fiscal year (FY2027), 2.9% of GDP.
+Starting with the deficit, the near-term numbers improved considerably relative to those in the Pacific Province’s Budget 2025 and more recent fall forecasts (graph 1).
+The deficit is on track to hit $9.6B this year, meaningfully below recent estimates.
+However, the annual fiscal shortfall looks likely to be larger than previously projected over the medium term, starting with a $13.3B deficit in the 2026–27 fiscal year (FY2027), equivalent to 2.9% of GDP.
 Table 1 summarizes the province’s updated fiscal forecasts.

 - But along with the modestly better projection for revenues is a similarly augmented outlook for program spending.
 Motivated by higher planned outlays for health care and education, any revenue tailwind was largely used to support public programs.
 On top of that, the Budget 2026 expense forecast includes contingencies of $5B in each year of the fiscal plan.

 - Due to the modest deterioration in the outlook for the average deficit over the next few years, the debt-to-GDP ratio looks a lot like what was published previously, rising gradually over the outlook.
-That said, it is anticipated to remain below that of Ontario and Quebec over the medium term.
+That said, it is anticipated to remain below Ontario and Quebec's ratios over the medium term.
 Debt charges as a share of revenues may not be so fortunate, however.